 Initially, the plant was referred to as knitbone due to its ability to heal broken bones and knit them together almost as if they had not broken.
 This might also explain why the plant’s botanical name is symphytum, a Latin word, borrowed from Greek, indicating coming or growing together of bones.

-The aerial parts of the plant (stems, flowers and leaves) as well as the roots are used to relieve inflammation.
+The aerial parts of the plant (stems, flowers and leaves) as well as the roots are used to relief inflammation.
 These parts of the plant are known to contain rosmarinic and allantoin acid.
 Rosmarinic acid relieves pain and swelling while allantoin encourages the activity of cell proliferation or growth of new cells.
 This leads to the mending of broken bones and the healing of wounds.
 Normally, herbal preparations such as poultices and infusions contain 5-20 percent of the two acids.

 The Right Flowers in Your Inbox!